EDGAR: An Autonomous Driving Research Platform -- From Feature Development to Real-World Application: System Design

-To understand what TSN configurations are required, we plan to collect the various data feeds from the sources.
-Therefore, the selected sensors and other components support PTP, allowing for precise timestamping of the packets, thus, enabling accurate traffic pattern analysis and data fusion on the application layer.
-As a result, we are developing a cyber-physical twin containing the same network components to understand the impact of the various data streams from all sensor components in the network.
-To offer more versatility, the twin not only contains the sensors as placed inside of the vehicle but also enables the data replay or modification of the data streams.
-Such an approach allows the simulation of additional scenarios that might not be present during the actual operation of the vehicle but might occur in various edge cases.
-The underlying network should be robust enough to handle such sudden changes.
+To determine what TSN configurations are required, we plan to collect the various data feeds from the sources.
+Therefore, the selected sensors and other components support PTP, allowing for precise timestamping of the packets and enabling accurate traffic pattern analysis and data fusion on the application layer.

-Finally, in future iterations of autonomous vehicles, we will face the Vehicle-to-X scenarios in which various road traffic participants exchange data.
-The data must be precisely timestamped to enable relevance to other parties based on its freshness.
-Overall, the cyber-physical digital twin allows the assessment of additional behavior enabled by the selected components that allow precise timestamping and generate various traffic flows.